 A diagnosis of skin cancer can be delayed or missed because some cases of skin cancers may not produce any change in skin color.
 In addition, abnormal areas of skin may not be easily visible, such as when skin cancer occurs on the back.
 Skin cancer may also grow within a previously existing and normal mole and may not be noticed promptly.

-Some symptoms ...more misdiagnosis »
+Some symptoms of skin ...more misdiagnosis »

 The following medical conditions are some of the possible